Skip to main content

 Nonprofit Corporations

-A nonprofit corporation is formed with the aim of fulfilling a charitable or educational purpose.
+nonprofit corporation is formed with the aim of fulfilling a charitable or educational purpose.
 They can also fulfill a literary, religious, or scientific purpose.
-A nonprofit corporation can request charitable givings from the public.
+A nonprofit corporation can request charitable donations from the public.
 They can also seek to raise funds by seeking private grant money from companies and individuals.

 Cooperatives

-Cooperatives, or co-ops, are businesses owned and run by those who enjoy its services.
+Cooperatives, or co-ops, are businesses owned and run by those who enjoy their services.
 Members of a co-op vote on business decisions and share profits.
 Co-ops might get tax benefits, like deductions or credits, depending on their activities and structure.
 They often focus on areas like agriculture, retail, or housing.

 A co-op is a business that is most associated with grassroots organizations.
 These businesses are owned and operated by the members of the co-op in a democratic fashion.
 Much of the time, consumers form a co-op when they want to create a friendlier place of business.
 As such, these organizations often spring up in the form of a grocery store or a child care center.